The Québec maritime Blog

 - For general information about the snowmobile trails of Côte-Nord, call 1-888-463-5319 (Manicouagan) or 1-888-463-0808 (Duplessis).

-- Are you interested in exploring the White Trail?
-Contact Gestion Piste Info Neige at 418-726-3076 to find out the condition of the trail between Baie-Johan-Beetz and Natashquan or call Voyages CoSte for information about guided excursions.
+- Visit the Tourisme Côte-Nord website for more information about the White Trail and to find companies that offer packages with a guide.
+Contact Gestion Piste Info Neige at 418-726-3076 to find out the condition of the trail between Baie-Johan-Beetz and Natashquan.

 Order the Côte-Nord snowmobile trail map today so you can plan your trip to this region while taking into account which services are available along your route.